DalyAD/allez-2/README.md

 CSS
 Bootstrap (4.1)
 Features
-The navbar I got from bootstrap is set to collapse to a dropdown menu when reduced below 992px.
+The navbar I got from bootstrap is set to collapse to a drexcioopdown menu when reduced below 992px.

 Features Left to Implement
 In the future I would like to create a more interatvie and flowing carousel style for the middle page "The Six".